-This topic shows you how to use pivot to create and save a simple report.
-This example uses the data model datasets that you created in the previous chapter.
-If you do not have them, refer to Create a new data model.
+This topic shows you how to use Pivot to create and save a simple report.
+This example uses the data model datasets that you created in Part 2 of this tutorial Create a new data model.

 This is a very simple example.
-More complicated examples are shown in later topics of this tutorial.
+You will create more complex pivots later in this tutorial.

 By default, the Pivot Editor interface displays elements to define a pivot table.
 There are four basic pivot element categories: Filters, Split Rows, Split Columns, and Column Values.
-When you first open the Pivot Editor for a specific dataset, only two elements will be defined:
+When you first open the Pivot Editor for a specific dataset, only two elements are defined:

-- A time range Filter element (set to All time).
+- A time range Filter element, which is set to All time by default.

-- Select the Single Value Display element from the visualization bar.
+- Select the Single Value visualization type in the Visualization bar.

-- By default, the time range filter element is set to All time.
+- Time Range.
+By default, the time range is set to All time.

-- Single value visualizations (single value, the three gauge types) use the first column value element to get their single value.
-Here, the field is "Count of Purchase Requests".
+- Value.
+Single value visualizations, which includes the three gauge visualization types, use the first column value element for their single value.
+In this dataset, the field is "Count of Purchase Requests".

-- You can format the number's precision and select whether or not to use a comma.
+- Number Format.
+You can format the precision for the number and select whether or not to use a comma.

 Save the Pivot as a report

 After you define a pivot, you can save it as either a report or a dashboard panel.
-In this example, you save the single value display as a report.
-Dashboards and dashboard panels are discussed in a later chapter.
+In this tutorial, you save the single value display as a report.
+Dashboards and dashboard panels are discussed later in the tutorial.

-- Click Save.
-After the report saves, a window displays that "Your report has been created".
-You can continue editing the current Pivot, add the pivot to a dashboard, change additional settings for the saved report, or view the report.
+- After the report saves, a window indicating that your report has been created.
+You can change additional settings for the saved report, continue editing the current pivot, add the pivot to a dashboard, or view the report.